Human CD markers chart

 List and summary of all human CD antigens from CD1a to CD371.

 The cluster of differentiation (CD) is a nomenclature system that identifies and classifies antigens found on the cell surface of leukocytes.
-Adopted in 1982, the Human Cell Differentiation Molecules organization continues to hold HLDA conferences to maintain and develop the list of known CD markers.
+The CD nomenclature is a standardized system developed to classify and name CD molecules based on monoclonal antibody binding, facilitating consistent identification and study of immune cells.
+Adopted in 1982, the Human Leukocyte Differentiation Antigens organization continues to hold HLDA conferences to maintain and develop the list of known CD markers.
+CD markers are key cell markers used to identify and classify immune cells, especially white blood cells, in humans.

-Download the chart (PDF) and find your human CD antigen quicker.
+Explore the complete chart and find your human CD antigen quicker

-Under the CD system, antigens that are well characterized are assigned an arbitrary number (eg CD1, CD2, etc.).
-In contrast, molecules recognized by just one monoclonal antibody have the provisional designation 'CDw' (eg CDw50).
-Lower class letters indicate larger molecules with a chain in common (eg CD1a or CD1d).
-Physiologically, CD molecules do not belong to any particular class, with functions ranging from cell surface receptors to adhesion molecules.
+Under the CD system, antigens that are well characterized are assigned an arbitrary number (eg CD1, CD2, etc.), and these numbers are assigned to specific proteins that are identified on the cell surface.
+In contrast, molecules recognized by just one monoclonal antibody have the provisional designation ‘CDw’ (eg, CDw50).
+Lower class letters indicate larger molecules with a chain in common (eg, CD1a or CD1d).
+Physiologically, CD molecules do not belong to any particular class, with functions ranging from cell surface receptors to adhesion molecules; many CD molecules act as receptor proteins that bind to ligands or other molecules, influencing immune cell activity.
 The CD molecule naming convention has expanded to cover different species (eg, mice) and other cell types.

-With the attached poster, you can find the best abcam products to detect your target of interest, as well as information on the expression and functions of the target from relevant scientific literature.
+The attached poster provides our best products to detect your target of interest, as well as information on the target's expression and functions from relevant scientific literature.
+The presence or present status of specific CD markers is crucial for identifying cell types and disease states.

 CD1a